 To encourage the most talented students, the Hornstein Program considers all applicants for many full and partial scholarships.
 Additionally, many national foundations and other organizations offer scholarships and should be examined carefully for their specific requirements and deadlines.
 Of particular note are:

-- The Wexner Graduate Fellows/Davidson Scholars Program, (deadline: January 8, 2014)
+The Wexner Graduate Fellows/Davidson Scholars Program: Deadline: Usually first week of January

 Yes.
 Many students have part-time jobs, often at local synagogues, area Jewish agencies, or on campus.
-Students should consider carefully, however, the rigors of course work, field experience, travel, and co-curricular activities before taking on the additional commitment of paid employment.
+However, students should consider carefully the rigors of course work, field experience, travel and co-curricular activities before taking on the additional commitment of paid employment.
 Generally, we do not recommend that students work more than 10 hours per week.
 Students interested in on-campus employment opportunities should visit the Brandeis Student Financial Services Job Opportunities webpage.
 Additionally, the Hornstein Office often receives postings from synagogues and other organizations which we post over the summer and throughout the year.
 Finally, if you are an international student, special regulations apply.
 Please visit the Brandeis International Students and Scholars Office website for more information.